Stable Centres of Iwahori-Hecke Algebras of type A: Abstract

 \section{Abstract}

 A celebrated result of Farahat and Higman constructs an algebra $\mathrm{FH}$ which ``interpolates'' the centres $Z(\mathbb{Z}S_n)$ of group algebras of the symmetric groups $S_n$.
 We extend these results from symmetric group algebras to type $A$ Iwahori-Hecke algebras, $H_n(q)$.
 In particular, we explain how to construct an algebra $\mathrm{FH}_q$ ``interpolating'' the centres $Z(H_n(q))$.
 We prove that $\mathrm{FH}_q$ is isomorphic to $\mathcal{R}[q,q^{-1}] \otimes_{\mathbb{Z}} \Lambda$ (where $\mathcal{R}$ is the ring of integer-valued polynomials, and $\Lambda$ is the ring of symmetric functions).
-The isomorphism can be described as ``evaluation at Jucys-Murphy elements''.
+The isomorphism can be described as ``evaluation at Jucys-Murphy elements'', leading to a proof of a conjecture of Francis and Wang.
 This yields character formulae for the Geck-Rouquier basis of $Z(H_n(q))$ when acting on Specht modules.